 “These new findings provide intriguing evidence that COVID-19 is associated with at least some component of myocardial injury, perhaps as the result of direct viral infection of the heart.”

-These cardiologists go on to express concern that the kinds of damage seen in these two German studies could foretell “new-onset heart failure and other cardiovascular complications.”
+These cardiologists worry that the damage seen in these studies could foretell “new-onset heart failure and other cardiovascular complications.”

 They state that: